ThiaudioTT/HeadsOrTails/readme.md

 # Heads Or Tails

-This repo is a simple script that flips a coin X times and shows the ratio of numbers of heads/tails by times flipped in percentage.
+This repo is a simple script that flips a coin X times and shows the ratio of heads/tails by times flipped in percentage.

 I created this repo due to an good book called "How Not to Be Wrong: The Power of Mathematical Thinking" by Jordan Ellenberg where he tells that the initial results of flipping a coin are not 50% heads and 50% tails.
 But, the more you flip, the more the result will be close to 50%.